The Dipylon krater Geometric period Vase Ancient Greek Pottery Museum Copy

 The horses overlap each other without clear distinctions, in a stiff profile featured across the vase.
 The elaborate procession, complete with soldiers and horses indicates the importance this family placed on a proper burial, a value also featured in canonical Greek texts like the Iliad.
 The similarity of this vase's iconography to that of the Dipylon Amphora, attributed to the same artist, reveals that the rituals displayed were not isolated but were part of a larger tradition of Greek funerary rites in Geometric Period Athens.

 |Material||Clay / Ceramic|

-1. We provide: Standard shipping - FREE tracking number (in this case we are responsible for loss of parcel and we provide return)
+- All packages include tracking number.
+We are responsible for loss of parcel and we provide return.

 We offer following payment options:

 - VISA/MasterCard (secure transaction via SSL encryption)